 "Out-of-Cell Activities" means any opportunity to engage in leisure, recreation, entertainment, programming, learning, or physical activities that occur outside of the incarcerated person's cell.
-The activities may be self-directed or County-facilitated vocational programs, games, use of tablets, and other socialization among inmates.
+The activities may be self-directed or County-facilitated including, but not limited to, outdoor recreation, group programming and/or classes, vocational programs, games, use of tablets, and other socialization among inmates.